Writing While Tender:

 We'll gently move into solo writing time, on the theme of LETTING GO.

-Closing Ritual
+Closing

 We'll exit the creative portal with a reflective somatic exercise to help you wind down and come back to your body in the present moment.

-Who this class is For
+this Class is For

 The Sensitive Soul